ArchitectAK/DaggerRxKotlin-Adnroid/README.md

      provided 'org.glassfish:javax.annotation:10.0-b28'

-And Now check code to see how to implement Dagger2 with RxKotlin and Retrofit2
+And Now check code to see how to implement Dagger2 with RxKotlin/RxJava/RxAndroid and Retrofit2

 All the best !!!!!!